sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 whenever the picture presented contained an animal (go/no-go paradigm).
 These data are available for download [here](https://sccn.ucsd.edu/eeglab/download/animal_study.zip) (443 Mb).
-A complete description of the task, the raw data (4Gb), and some Matlab files to process it are all available on [openneuro.org](https://openneuro.org/datasets/ds002680).
+A complete description of the task, the raw data (4Gb), and some MATLAB files to process it are all available on [openneuro.org](https://openneuro.org/datasets/ds002680).

 Select menu item <span style="color: brown">File</span> and press sub-menu item <span style="color: brown">Load existing study</span>.
 Select the tutorial file "animal.study" then press *Open*.